Fridaymidnight/xiaoqi/_posts/2019-04-14-Android Studio.md

 ## Creating your new project  ##

-- Application Name: Capalized + Space
+- Application Name: Capitalize first letter in each word + Space
 - Package Name: all lower case
+- Activity Name: Capitalize MainActivity (standard name)

 "Could not find gem 'tzinfo-data x64-mingw32' in any of the gem sources listed in your Gemfile.
 (Bundler::GemNotFound)"